rlucioni/recipes/recipes/peach-pie.md

 - 1/2 cup sugar
 - 1/2 cup brown sugar
 - 1/4 teaspoon salt
-- 4 tablespoons minute tapioca, ground (optional)
+- 4 tablespoons minute tapioca, ground
 - heavy cream and demerara sugar for topping

 ## Instructions

 1. Remove pits from peaches and cut into chunks.
-Toss with lemon juice, lemon zest, sugars, and salt.
+Toss with lemon juice, lemon zest, sugars, salt, and tapioca.
 Let sit for at least 30 minutes, stirring occasionally.
 1. Preheat oven to 400°F.
 1. Roll out one batch of pie crust, put it in a pie plate, and refrigerate.
 1. Roll out the second batch of pie crust.
 Cut slits to allow steam to escape.